glowkeeper/P3D/docs/labs/week4Session2.md

 }
 ```

-Before we can use the script in the game, we need to assign an _AudioSource_ to the _PlayerCapsule_ in the _Hierarchy_, and assign footstep audio clips to the `footstepSounds` array that we exposed to the _Inspector_.
+Before you can use the script in the game, you need to assign an _AudioSource_ to the _PlayerCapsule_ in the _Hierarchy_, and assign footstep audio clips to the `footstepSounds` array that you exposed to the _Inspector_.
 If you go the the [P3D GitHub repository](https://github.com/glowkeeper/P3D), you will find 4 footstep sound files in the directory _assets/audio_.
 Download those, then in the _Project_ tab, _Create_, _Folder_, call it _audio_, and put the downloaded footstep sounds in there.
 Now, in the _First Person Controller_ in the _Inspector_, set Footstep Sounds to 4, and then drag each of your footstep clips into each of the 4 available fields, as in Figure 1, below.

 ![](./images/audioClips.png)